CANOE MATERIALS

 River travel with whitewater - ABS

-Lake or river travel with many portages - Kevlar
+Lake or River travel with many portages - Kevlar